xcore/sw_audio_effects/module_dsp_short_delay/README.rst

 Features
 --------

-   * Offers programmable delay taps:
+   * Offers programmable delay taps
-   * 8 taps for 4 channels at 192 KHz
+   * Capable of 8 taps for 4 channels at 192 KHz